bradshawsguide/website/src/content/stations/18-waterloo-junction/station.md

 route:
 - charing-cross-to-greenwich
 ----
-text: After passing over the new Hungerford bridge, which hardly vibrates more than does solid ground, we reach, by a sharp curve, the Waterloo Junction.
-In two minutes from first starting the train stops at [Blackfriars](/stations/blackfriars).
+text: In two minutes from first starting the train stops at [Blackfriars](/stations/blackfriars).